Can I Switch From Medicare Advantage to Medigap?

 Can I switch from Medicare Advantage to Medigap penalty-free?

-Transitioning from Medicare Advantage to Medigap can be done without penalties, given that specific periods are adhered to.
+Transitioning from Medicare Advantage to Medigap can be done without penalties, given that you are within a Special Enrollment Period.

 What happens when I unenroll from a Medicare Advantage plan?